-As of January 2016 the director is Ms. Floriane Hohenberg, a French native and human rights expert.
-Her predecessor, Prof. Dr. Rebecca Boehling, a US American, was the first director to be recruited directly for this position by the International Commission.
+As of January 2016 the director is Ms. Floriane Hohenberg, a French native.
+The human rights expert with experience in managing international organizations was recruited in 2015 by the International Commission.

 As of 1 January 2016 there were 268 staff members including the director working at the ITS in full and part-time positions.

 Because of its international focus, having staff members from various nationalities is an important building block for the ITS.
 Hence, people from Belgium, France, Italy, Austria, Poland, Portugal, USA, Russia, et al, are part of the team.

 The ITS is subject to the wage agreement for employees of the armed forces stationed on Federal Republic of Germany territory TV AL II.